fkorning/docker/README.md

 # Docker Desktop (Ignore this method)
 ───────────────────────────────────────────────────────────────────────

-Npw the modern way is Docker Desktop, which runs via WSL on a type-1 Hyper-V machine.
+Now the modern way is Docker Desktop, which runs via WSL on a type-1 Hyper-V machine.

 Ignore this - For a variety of reasons, we want to this the old way (while it works).